sorend/fluentd-k8s/README.md

 In this way pushing configuration options to the cluster users is flexible and control over the FluentD configuration can be maintained.

+You can find the [files for the demo on github](https://github.com/sorend/fluentd-k8s).